-If visitors know they can come to your site, ask a question and then get a useful solution, you are putting a value on your business in the minds of both the people who ask the questions and in the minds of the many more people who read your answers.
+If visitors know they can come to your site, ask a question and then get a useful solution, you are putting value on your business in the minds of both the people who ask the questions and in the minds of many more people who read your answers.
 These people will come back to you time and again.
 Once you have established your credibility, you will create loyal customers who buy from you time and again.

 Create A Resource

 How many times have you had a question and typed it into a search engine to find the answer?
 It is the most common way to find an answer quickly to any place and at any time.
 Now imagine someone searching for a solution to a problem and your site comes up in the search results.
 There on the page is the solution they have been looking for, not only to that question but to other problems they have been having.
 How happy do you think that person would be?

 This is something you can easily put into place by adding a Frequently Asked Questions (FAQ) page to your site.
 It will act as an information resource for people searching for answers.
 It is easily set up with possible issues your business can give solutions to, and very easy to keep updated with queries as they come up.
 If visitors can see you are giving great customer service by helping them make an informed choice, it won’t be long before they go from potential to actual customers.